CutePoisonX/PoisonConvert/README.md

 3) make

 This will produce a binary "poisonconvert" in the current directory.
-Before you invoke "make install", make sure that /opt/bin and /opt/etc are available.
+Before you invoke "make install", make sure that the directories /usr/syno/bin and /usr/syno/etc are available.

 ## How to use